Arachnid/busdrivershield/README.markdown

-MotoProtoShield
+BusDriver Shield
 ===============

-The MotoProtoShield is a stackable Arduino shield for driving low-power DC or stepper motors over I2C.
+The BusDriver Shield is a stackable Arduino shield for driving low-power DC or stepper motors over I2C.

 Features: